Meet Trevia

 • Anti-racist.
 I am multi-racial, women with indigenous ancestors.
 I am committed to racial justice and had training from Dr. Ronda Taylor Bullock, Foundations in Somatic Abolitionism and was in a year-long guided study group through Rooted.
 Tending a brave community space grounded in anti-racism principles + practices is deeply important to me.
 This work takes time + space + action.
 Creating a culture that is grounded in Justice is lifetimes of work.

 • Emerging Herbalist.
-I’ve completed a 1000 hour Foraging course and enrolled in an Immersion Herbal course at the Chestnut School or Herbal Medicine.
+I’ve completed a 1000 hour Foraging course and completed some of an Immersion Herbal course at the Chestnut School or Herbal Medicine before I became disabled with Long Covid.
 It’s important to me that we remember and reclaim our lost cultural and wise-women knowledge traditions.
 Women and other marginalized people have always been healers.

 Here’s many podcasts I have been a guest on.